San7o/ssap/README.md

 ```

 ## Security tip
-For even mor security, you can change the permissions of the password file
+For even more security, you can change the permissions of the password file
-on linux with the following file:
+on linux with the following line:
 ```bash
 chmod o-wr ./.my_secure_file
 ```
-This way, no other user will be able to read or write to it, adding an
+No other user will be able to read or write to it, adding an
 additional layer of security in your system.

 ## Developmement